FDA panel is first key test for Biden COVID-19 booster plan

 The FDA experts were scheduled to vote on one basic question: Does the evidence show that a Pfizer booster would be safe and effective for people 16 and older?
 In the event of a yes vote, the FDA is expected to quickly approve boosters for Pfizer’s shot.

 But that is just one step in the process.
 The more thorny question of who should get the shots and when will be debated next week by advisers to the Centers for Disease Control and Prevention.
-The CDC generally adopts the group’s recommendations, which set policy for U.S. vaccination campaigns.
+The CDC generally adopts the recommendations of the group, which sets policy for U.S. vaccination campaigns.

 Some group members have made clear they favor giving third doses to older people, nursing home residents and front-line health care workers, rather than all adults.

-Separate FDA and CDC decisions will be needed for people who received the Moderna or J&J shots can get boosters.
+Separate FDA and CDC decisions will be needed in order for people who received the Moderna or J&J shots to get boosters.

 Friday’s meeting came as the delta variant continues to drive U.S. cases and deaths back to levels not seen since last winter.
 That has given urgency to efforts by top health officials to shore up Americans’ protection against the virus.

-Dr. Peter Marks, FDA’s top vaccine regulator, acknowledged the intense disagreements in opening remarks to the agency’s advisory panel.
+Dr. Peter Marks, FDA’s top vaccine regulator, acknowledged the intense disagreements in opening remarks to the advisory panel.

 “We know there may be differing opinions in interpreting the data,” he said.
-“We strongly encourage all the different viewpoints to be voiced and discussed regarding the data which is complex and evolving.”
+“We strongly encourage all the different viewpoints to be voiced and discussed regarding the data, which is complex and evolving.”

 President Joe Biden’s top health advisers, including the heads of the FDA and CDC, first announced plans for widespread booster shots a month ago, targeting the week of Sept.
 20 as an all-but-certain start date.
 It said boosters would be dispensed eight months after the second dose of the Pfizer and Moderna vaccines.